JohnPFourchy/password_manager/README.md

 # How to Install
 From the releases page download and extract the zip file.<br>
-Add the path to the file pass_man.exe to your machines path.<br>
+On the command line cd to the directory that contains pass_man.exe.<br>
-From the command line run pass_man to enter the program.
+From the command line run: pass_man

 # How to use
 To enter the program: pass_man<br>